Aliases: Charlie-Boo, Boo-Bear, Moo-bear, Boo, Booze, Baby-meow.

 Likes: Ball.
 Fetching the ball.
 Chasing the ball.
 Popcorn.

 Dislikes: The vacuum, thinking, thunderstorms

 Oh Ollie, my 35th-birthday crisis.
 Ollie’s allegedly a pure Cocker Spaniel (so say his papers) but upon further examination…I don’t believe it for a second.
 He’s large, drooly and lumbering.
 He’s pretty dumb.
 But he’s the sweetest dog I’ve ever owned, bar none.
 There is no guile in this dog.
 He will sleep on your feet until they go numb.
-He will fetch a ball until he passes out in exhaustion.
-He adores his big brother Max, loves Charlie, worships us and he has brought a huge amount of joy to our little household.
+He will fetch a ball until he passes out from exhaustion.
+He adores his big brother Max, loves Charlie to pieces, worships us and he has brought a huge amount of joy to our little household.